 "How could they just do this to her?

 "How could they not?
 Evelyn was such a bitch.
 Go Team Caroline!"

-I remembered the look on Evelyn's face when I had bumped into her at the therapist's office - the surprise, the vulnerability, even the faint twinge of embarrassment...
+I was suddenly struck with the memory of Evelyn's face when I had bumped into her at the therapist's office the surprise, the vulnerability, even the faint twinge of embarrassment in her gaze...

-A pang of guilt zing

-ed through me, as fast and hot as a shooting star.
-Okay, yeah, I didn't like Evelyn - in fact, I bloody loathed her.
-But did she really deserve this?
-Public humiliation?
-Betrayal from both her best friend and her boyfriend?
+A pang of guilt zinged through me, fast and hot like a repentant meteor.
+Okay, yeah, I didn't like Evelyn in fact, I bloody loathed her.
+But did she really deserve being turned into collateral damage?